GET /tenants//visitors

 Context webhook (HMAC)

 Visitor auth mode and webhook configuration are set on the tenant object.
-See the Tenant endpoints for configuration details.
+See the Tenant endpoints for configuration details, and the Authenticated visitors guide for a working end-to-end setup.